 Poll: What two fandoms should I use in a crossover?
 Vote Now!

-Author has written 4 stories for Harry Potter, Drop Dead Diva, Fairy Tales, and Beauty and the Beast.
+Author has written 5 stories for Harry Potter, Drop Dead Diva, Fairy Tales, Mythology, Lord of the Rings, and Beauty and the Beast.

 MY ATTITUDE TOWARD FAN FICTION:

-I'm a bit of a literary snob...
-I really dislike bad writing.
-There is so much good writing out in the universe that it makes sense to read that instead of the garbage that gets published when it shouldn't (uh, hello, Snooki is NOT a real author).
+I'm a bit of a literary snob; I really dislike bad writing.
+There is so much good writing out in the universe that it makes sense to read that instead of the garbage that gets published when it shouldn't.
 Even though fan fiction is a looked-down-upon genre, I try to do all that I can to make it as legitimate as possible.
 I do research (to an extent) to make sure that my story complies with canon, unless its AU-ness is paramount to the story; I revise my chapters at least a bit before I post them, and I do all that I can to make sure that the story is not only engaging and Mary Sue-less, but well-edited.
 I'm not perfect, but I try my best, and I do hold myself and my stories to a very high standard.

 I just wish the same for my fellow writers.
 I know we all come to this site with varying ages and levels of experience, but I have seen some atrocious writing out there, and I wish that instead of only giving it praise, more readers and writers would critique other authors and give them valuable feedback.
 The quality of the writing on this site will NOT improve unless we make it a priority to help the writers improve.

-Hermione and the Magic Mirror (WIP - 80% complete)
+Hermione Granger and the Magic Mirror (WIP - 97% complete)

 The Lonely Road of a Fisher's Wife (WIP - 30% complete)